AlexChaseThomas/BlackjackAnalytics/docs/README.md

 - Strategy mode status
 - Number of suggestions overridden

-SQL-powered live analytics will be added in Component 2.
+SQL-powered live analytics will be added in Phase 3.

 ---